flatcar/.github/.github/ISSUE_TEMPLATE/new_release.md

 - A. Azure
     - [ ] Offers updated and started publishing.
-    - [ ] Sent the offers to publish to Live.

 - B. GCP
     - [ ] Offer deployment package uploaded to Google Bucket & submit for verification.